-- To read fluently with full knowledge of Year 5/ Year 6 exception words, root words, prefixes, suffixes/ word endings and to decode any unfamiliar words with increasing speed and skill, recognising their meaning through contextual clues.

-• To analyse and evaluate the use of language.
-Including figurative language and how it is used for effect, using technical terminology such as metaphor, simile, analogy, imagery, style - and effect.
+- To read fluently with full knowledge of Year 5/ Year 6 exception words, root words, prefixes, suffixes/ word endings and to decode any unfamiliar words with increasing speed and skill, recognising their meaning through contextual clues. - To analyse and evaluate the use of language.
+Including figurative language and how it is used for effect, using technical terminology such as metaphor, simile, analogy, imagery, style and effect.

-Reading - Comprehension Retrieval, Explanation and Comparison Fluency Inference Prediction Sequencing and Summarising Poetry and Performance To read and discuss, compare and evaluate in depth across a wide range of genres, including myths, legends, traditional stories, modern fiction, fiction from our literary heritage and books from other cultures and traditions.
+READING - COMPREHENSION RETRIEVAL, EXPLANATION AND COMPARISON FLUENCY INFERENCE PREDICTION SEQUENCING AND SUMMARISING POETRY AND PERFORMANCE To read and discuss, compare and evaluate in depth across a wide range of genres, including myths, legends, traditional stories, modern fiction, fiction from our literary heritage and books from other cultures and traditions.
 To recognise more complex themes in what they read (such as loss or heroism).
 To explain and discuss their understanding of what they have read.
 To distinguish independently between statements of fact and opinion, providing reasoned justifications for their views.
-To compare characters, settings and themes within a text and across more than one text.
-To retrieve, record and present information from non-fiction texts At this stage, teaching comprehension skills should be taking precedence over teaching word reading and fluency specifically.
-Any focus on word reading should support the development of vocabulary.
-To consider different accounts of the same event and to discuss viewpoints (both of authors and of fictional characters).
+To compare characters, settings and themes within To consider different accounts of the same event and to discuss viewpoints (both of authors and of fictional characters).
 To discuss how characters change and develop through texts by drawing inferences based on indirect clues.
 To make predictions based on details stated and implied, justifying them in detail with evidence from the text.
 To draw out key information and to summarise the main ideas in a text.
 To recommend texts to peer's based on personal choices To confidently perform texts (including poems learnt by heart) using a wide range of devices to engage the audience and for effect.
-To continually show an awareness caudience when reading aloud using intonation, tone, volume and action.
+To continually show an awareness of audience when reading aloud using intonation, tone, volume and action. a text and across more than one text.
+To retrieve, record and present information from non-fiction texts